-Your loved one's unique needs and preferences should form a major part of the Christmas planning process.
-However, these are some of the more general steps you should think about:
+Your loved one’s unique needs and preferences will form a major part of the Christmas planning process.
+However, these are some of the more general steps to think about:

 Your loved one might well be used to contributing to, or even hosting, events themselves.
 If they’re no longer involved, they may start to feel like a burden.

 Help your loved one feel included this Christmas by setting them a small task.
 You could ask them to help prepare fruit for dessert, or keep the kids occupied with stories, songs or games.